-To the Editor of the Religio-Philosophical Journal:

-I wish to inform you that the old saying is true, "That the world surely moves," and it has been fully demonstrated by the people of Milton and Time, villages only four miles apart.
-Brother A. J. Fishback commenced a course of lectures here on February 18th, and closed on March 10th, de-livering ten in Milton and eight in Time.
-He commenced his lectures in Milton with a fair commenced his lectures in Milton with a fair audience, which increased in number each evening until we could not accommodate the people, so eager they became to hear true Spiritualism as expounded by Bro.
+To the Editor of the Religio-Philosophical Journal: I wish to inform you that the old saying is true, "That the world surely moves," and it has been fully demonstrated by the people of Milton and Time, villages only four miles apart: Brother A. fully demonstrated by the people of Milton and Time, villages only four miles apart: Brother A. J. Fishback commenced a course of lectures here on February 18th, and closed on March 10th, delivering ten in Milton and eight in Time.
+He commenced his lectures in Milton with a fair audience, which increased in number each evening until we could not accommodate the people, so eager they became to hear true Spiritualism as expounded by Bro.
 Fishback.
-I never before in my life saw such a change in the minds of the people with reference to Spiritualism, particularly with our Methodist friends, who seemed to rejoice that Brother Fishback had been sent into our midst; and why should they not, as it is but one short sten upward for them to become Spirit. our midst; and why should they hot, as it is but one short step upward for them to become Spiritualists?
-I am estisfied they will take that step just as soon as we purge our ranks from all frauds and impostors, and let the world know that we are for the upbuilding of the human race.
+I never before inmy life saw such a change in the minds of the people with reference to Spiritualism, particularly with our Mathedist friends, who seemed to rejoice that Brother Fishback had been sent into our midst; and why should they not, as it is but one short step upward for them to become Spiritualists?
+I am ratisfied they will take that step just as soon as we purge our ranks from all frauds and impostors, and let the world know that we are for the upbuilding of the human race.